Supervising a conveyancing business

 All licensed conveyancers currently doing conveyancing work should make sure they are insured under a policy of professional indemnity insurance (required by clause 6 of the Conveyancers Licensing Regulation 2015).

 - be insured under an approved policy of professional indemnity insurance in force with respect to the licensee, or his or her employer, or

 - carry out conveyancing work only in the licensee's capacity as an employee of a complying law practice.

 A licensee only requires cover by an approved policy when performing work as a conveyancer.
 When planning an extended break, licensed conveyancers should check with their industry association about the status of their policy cover.
 They should make sure they are covered until they stop working.
 After an extended break, a licensee should ensure with their industry association that their insurance policy has been reinstated before starting work again.

 Professional indemnity insurance policies approved by the Commissioner for Fair Trading are available to members of the Australian Institute of Conveyancers (NSW Division).
 Details of the approved policies come under the Conveyancers Licensing (Approved Professional Indemnity Insurance Policy) Order 2017, which can be found on the NSW legislation website.
 These are the only current professional indemnity insurance policies for licensed conveyancers approved by the Commissioner.
-This 2017 Order has been amended by the Conveyancers Licensing Amendment (Approved Professional Indemnity Insurance Policy) Order 2018, which contains the Commissioner’s approval of the conveyancers’ professional indemnity insurance policies for the period 1 July 2018 to 30 June 2019.
+On 1 July 2019, this Order is amended by the Conveyancers Licensing Amendment (Approved Professional Indemnity Insurance Policy) Order 2019, that commences on that date, and which refers to the Commissioner’s approved conveyancers’ professional indemnity insurance policies for the period 1 July 2019 to 30 June 2020.
+These policies are the:

 Visit the Australian Institute of Conveyancers website for more information on membership and insurance cover.